OpenOrienteering/mapper/gdal.md

-for supporting a broad range of geospatial raster data, such as GeoTIFF or JPEG2000 files, vector data, such as Shape, OSM, or DXF files, and hybrid formats such aus PDF.
+for supporting a broad range of geospatial raster data, such as GeoTIFF or JPEG2000 files, vector data, such as Shape, OSM, or DXF files, and hybrid formats such as PDF.
 GDAL's vector data support used to be known as OGR, so you will sometimes find this name, too.